 In this short video, Dr. Hank Bernstein talks about immunity after COVID-19 vaccination.
+He also talks about protection and immunity after natural infection.

 How long will COVID-19 vaccine immunity last?